shan/about-me/README.md

 This is a repository about my repositories.

 I noticed some Github repositories serve as references, guides or storage.
-So it's only right I have a respository that describes me.
+So it's only right I have a respository that describes me and my repositories.

 ## Me elsewhere
 https://gist.github.com/shan